Is your paint process one of the most scrutinized steps in your entire assembly process?

 Die Cuts Simplify The Masking Process

-Paint departments can make things easier on themselves by using die cut masking tape components.
+Paint departments can make things easier on themselves by using die-cut masking tape components.
 Die cuts can be custom designed to the size, shape, or format that aligns with an organization’s masking process.
-Die cut masking tapes can be supplied as parts on a roll of liner, parts on a sheet liner, or stacks of individual pieces.
+Die-cut masking tapes can be supplied as parts on a roll of the liner, parts on a sheet liner, or stacks of individual pieces.